Kyzereye/poker_signup/README.md

 - **Real-time Updates** - Refresh player lists instantly
 - **Duplicate Prevention** - Prevents multiple signups for the same game
 - **Day-of-Game Only** - Users can only sign up on the actual game day
+- **Role-Based Access** - Player, Dealer, and Admin roles with different permissions

 ### User Experience
 - **Responsive Design** - Works on desktop and mobile devices